Shwe Eain Si

 Shwe Eain Si (ရွှေအိမ်စည်; born 25 October 1998) is a Burmese actress, model and beauty pageant title holder.
 She was crowned Miss Golden Land Myanmar 2018 and represented Myanmar at the Miss Supranational 2018, which was held in Poland.

-She was crowned Miss Grand Myanmar in 2017, but her pageant title was revoked after her confrontation with the national director during which she was claimed to have used F-Word and also she posted a video online of her blaming the Arakan Rohingya Salvation Army (ARSA) for ethnic violence in Rakhine State.
+She was crowned Miss Grand Myanmar in 2017, but her pageant title was revoked after her confrontation with the national director during which she was claimed to have used profanity.
+Additionally, she posted a video online of her blaming the Arakan Rohingya Salvation Army (ARSA) for ethnic violence in Rakhine State.

 Biography

 Shwe Eain Si was born on 25 October 1998 in Naypyidaw, Myanmar.
 At age 12, she moved to London.
 She attended Epsom and Ewell High School which was located in Ewell east, Surrey, London.
 After having spent a few years in it, she then attended Rosebery School for Girls which has good stats and the highest achievers within the London area.
 Both schools are government-funded and not independent schools attended by wealthy children.